ClusterHQ/unofficial-flocker-tools/README.md

 ./plugin.py cluster.yml
 ```

-this will configure api certificates for the docker-plugin and push them to your nodes - it will name them `plugin.{crt,key}`
+this will configure api certificates for the docker-plugin and push them to your nodes - it will name them `/etc/flocker/plugin.{crt,key}`

 it will git clone the plugin repo, checkout a branch and install the dependencies (pip install) and write a service file (upstart/systemd) for the plugin